What is Radiesse?

 Are there any complications?

-As with all injections, treatment can be followed by transient bruising and/or mild puffiness in the areas treated,, which disappear within a few days.
-Treatment of the hands can involve a longer period of swelling and lumpiness, which also disappear, leaving behind plump, youthful hands.
+Serious complications are exceedingly rare.
+As with all injections, treatment can be followed by transient bruising and/or mild puffiness in the areas treated, which usually disappear within a few days.
+Treatment of the hands can involve a longer period of swelling and lumpiness, which also subsides, leaving behind plump, youthful hands.

 Radiesse can be used under the skin on the back of the hands to soften the look of boney, older looking hands with prominent veins.
-Upon injection of Radiesse, the back of the hand acquires a plump look, one characteristic of young people's hands.
+Upon injection of Radiesse, the back of the hand acquires a plumper look, characteristic of younger hands.

 Can Radiesse be combined with other fillers and treatments?

 Yes, very much so!
-For example, Radiesse can be used to recreate the high cheekbones that tend to migrate south with age, while Restylane can be used to plump up the lips and eliminate dark circles under the eyes.
-Radiesse is also great in combination with laser treatments such as Refirme, used to tighten sagging skin, and also in combination with Botox or Dysport to smooth out lines on the upper face and forehead.
+For example, Radiesse can be used to recreate the high cheekbones that tend to lose definition with age, while Restylane can be used to plump up the lips and help eliminate dark circles under the eyes.
+Radiesse is also great in combination with skin-tightening laser treatments such as Refirme, as well as in combination with Botox or Dysport, injectable treatments that can smooth out lines on the upper face and forehead.